mstksg/inCode/copy/entries/effective-llm-assisted-haskell-1.md

     changing too much.
 The simplest approach is to just have it take `[Int]` and check for empty lists"
 *   "We planned to use this existing enum, but it doesn't have a branch we need.
-Instead of adding a branch, we'll have it take `String` instead.
+Instead of adding a branch, we'll have it take `String` instead."
 *   "Instead of a structured data type, let's just use stringly encoded lists or records with separators we can parse out."
 *   "We have to call `fooFunc`, which returns an `Int`, so let's have our